Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 The closeness of stickering (i.e. how far apart they are – or how many stickers are used along the length of the stack) can be used to control any distortion that the boards might sustain (“bow etc – see later).
 Thus “close-stickering” is appropriate to restrain the distortion of certain species known to distort unacceptably during drying.

-A well stickered stack (here ready to enter a kiln).
+Image showing a well stickered stack (here ready to enter a kiln).
 Note the stickers are aligned vertically above each other.

 The volume of timber comprising the numerous stickers that are required in a timber yard is considerable and it is sensible therefore to look after the stickers, protecting them from breakage etc.